Visit the institution website for COVID‑19 updates

 Why consider being a Physician Associate?

-As a Physician Associate, you will work with a range of healthcare professionals to provide health and social care to a diverse patient population.
+As a Physician Associate, you’ll work with a range of healthcare professionals to provide health and social care to a diverse patient population.
 This will require you to have excellent communication and interpersonal skills to be able to respond and adapt to different situations, be an effective team player with problem-solving skills and have a commitment to providing healthcare that is underpinned by the NHS Constitutional values.

 The MSc in Physician Associate Studies is an intensive and challenges 2-year course that will require commitment, discipline and good organisational and time-management skills to be able to juggle the demands of your academic studies with your clinical placements.
 You will be encouraged to be an independent autonomous learner who can devise your own learning and support strategies.

-You will have close support from personal and academic tutors throughout the course, whilst also developing your independent learning and research skills.
+You’ll have close support from personal and academic tutors throughout the course, whilst also developing your independent learning and research skills.

-Our students benefit from a diverse range of placements within Yorkshire and Humber, including major teaching hospitals, district general hospitals and general practices.
+Gain experience from a diverse range of placements within Yorkshire and Humber, including major teaching hospitals, district general hospitals and general practices.

-Our students are well supported through personal tutors, course tutors, support staff and peer mentoring.
+Develop with support from personal tutors, course tutors, support staff and peer mentoring.

-You will have the opportunity to work with students from other healthcare related professions.
+Work with students from other healthcare related professions.

-The Physician Associate Studies students work with patients and carers from the Patient Carer Community (PCC).
+On our course, you’ll work with patients and carers from the Patient Carer Community (PCC).
 The members of the PCC support the teaching throughout the curriculum, through small group sessions in communication skills, workshops and assessments.

 After successfully completing this programme you must take the national qualifying examination (which you are prepared for throughout the course) in order to be entered on the voluntary national register (UKFPA) to practise as a Physician Associate.